-The use of apple cider vinegar can along with the addition of sugar i.e., ¼ of a teaspoon to 15 ml of Vinegar.
-It enhances the sweetness of the Vinegar and tastes more like the sushi vinegar you’d normally use.
+Just add 1/4th of a teaspoon to every 15 ml of vinegar.
+It enhances the sweetness of the vinegar and tastes more like the sushi vinegar you’d normally use.

-For the sushi to taste traditional, you have to use some kind of vinegar to season the rice, otherwise it would be pretty bland.
+For the sushi to taste traditional, you have to use some kind of vinegar to season the rice.
+Otherwise, it’d be pretty bland.

 How is sushi vinegar similar to rice vinegar?

-Sushi vinegar is very similar to rice vinegar, in that the rice vinegar is the main ingredient of sushi vinegar, where you add sugar, salt and lemon juice in addition to the rice vinegar to get a subtle seasoning to your sushi rice.
+Sushi vinegar is very similar to rice vinegar.
+In fact, the latter is the main ingredient of the former!
+All you do is add sugar, salt, and lemon juice in addition to rice vinegar to get a subtle seasoning to your sushi rice.

 What if you don’t have sushi vinegar?

-You can overcome not having the proper sushi vinegar by use of apple cider vinegar, though it needs a little adjustment to meet up the standard taste.
+You can overcome not having proper sushi vinegar by using apple cider vinegar.
+However, it needs a little adjustment to meet up the standard taste.

 How is mirin similar to sushi vinegar?